uc-cdis/docs-gen3/docs/blog/posts/access-control-in-gen3.md

 1. Identify the **resource** that will control access to the data.
 This is most commonly the project name, but can be distinct resources for some types of data.
 2. Specify the **resource in the user.yaml**.
 If it is a project, the resource will have the form `/programs/<program name>/projects/<project name>`.
 Otherwise, it will have the form `/<resource name>` (e.g., `/open`).
-3. In the user.yaml, **create a policy** that grant users `access` or `read`-access to the resource.
+3. In the user.yaml, **create a policy** that grants users `access` or `read`-access to the resource.
+[What does this mean]
-4. In the user.yaml, **grant the policy** to appropriate users (and wait for usersync to run).
+4. In the user.yaml, **grant the policy** to appropriate users
+5. Don't forget to run the usersync job to apply the updated access!

 Below, we describe how access is controlled for: graph data (and transformed graph data); file data; and (coming soon) MDS data (and transformed MDS data).

 ### Controlling access to graph (Sheepdog) data

-Access to **graph data** (whether graph metadata or non-file data in the graph) **is controlled at the level of project**.
+Access to **graph data** (whether graph metadata or non-file data in the graph) **is controlled at the project level**.
 (Tip: If you have different consent groups that require different policies for access, you should make them different projects to control access independently).
 You can set a project to be open-access ([as described above](#open-access-data)) or controlled-access in the user.yaml.

-To create access to a project's graph data, add the project (and the program, if it is not already listed as a resource) to the list of resources.
+To configure access to a project's graph data, add the project (and the program, if it is not already listed as a resource) to the list of resources.
 An example for how to add a program and project to the resources list is provided in the [open-access data user.yaml config shown above](#open-to-all-authenticated-users).

 Then, create a policy that provides read-access to the project resource.
 An example for creating this policy is also shown in the [open-access data user.yaml config shown above](#open-to-all-authenticated-users).